 The classroom teacher feels a little cornered and defensive with her next statement, ' All students learn at different rates,' she tells the Bennetts with some conviction, 'but one day, soon, it will come together for Jacob.'
 Jacob’s father then asks the key question.
 ‘How can you know that?’

-Jacob's reading skills will most likely not just come together.
+Thre is no guarantee that Jacob's reading skills will just come together.
 Jacob has poor alphabetic code knowledge and poor phonemic awareness.
 These are essential knowledge and skills that children need to be explicitly and systematically taught by a teacher grounded and well versed in the science of reading.

-Jacob has received no systematic instruction on alphabetic code knowledge, supported with the use of decodable books and has not been taught the essential skills of segmenting, blending and phoneme manipulation.
+Jacob has received no systematic instruction on alphabetic code knowledge, supported with the use of decodable books and has not been taught the essential skills of segmenting, blending and phoneme manipulation in a systematic way.

-Jacob needed to be explicitly taught these key skills in the first few months of school, but the school either did not know about the importance of phonemic awareness skills or may have been opposed to the systematic teaching of the sound – letter link.
+Jacob needed to be explicitly taught these key skills in the first few months of school, but the school may not have known about the importance of phonemic awareness skills or may have seen the need for the systematic teaching of the sound – letter link.

 Jacob relies solely on his excellent visual memory skills.
 He can recognise chunks of words and text but without the familiar context of a predictable reader he is unable to read or remember words in word lists as might be seen on a reading or spelling test.